Graveyard Dirt Cake

 hand full of mallow pumpkins

-How to make graveyard cake
+How to make Halloween Dirt Cake

 FILLING.
-Mix cream cheese and margarine (or butter) until smooth.
+In a large bowl, mix cream cheese and margarine (or butter) until smooth with a hand mixer.
 Mix in powdered sugar and fold in whipped topping.
 Set aside.
-In a separate bowl mix pudding, milk and vanilla.
-Fold this mixture in with the cream cheese mixture.

 This “cake” is more like a delicious pudding and does not have a traditional cake texture.